Notification / Local Consent

 Step 1 (Remote Computer)

-Open “Setting” from the tray icon on the remote computer.
+Click on “Settings” from the ISL AlwaysOn tray icon on the unattended computer.

 Step 2 (Remote Computer)